Stakeholder Engagement

 To promote CSR procurement activities, including ensuring the human rights and occupational safety and health of workers in subcontracted factories and promoting environmental conservation activities in the factories, we actively communicate with production-related suppliers and local staff.
 In the event of an audit, we hold a follow-up meeting to understand the current situation of the suppliers and provide the necessary advice.

-To work together to protect the human rights of workers in subcontracted factories and improve their working conditions, we held a regular information exchange meeting with UA Zensen and Mizuno Union online on February 8, 2023.
+To work together to protect the human rights of workers in subcontracted factories and improve their working conditions, we held a regular information exchange meeting with UA Zensen and Mizuno Union online in November, 2023.
 They are signatories to the Global Framework Agreement*, which we signed in 2011.
-We reported the results of our CSR procurement initiatives in FY 2022 and our concerns, and UA Zensen provided information on the concerns and movements of labor unions.
+We reported the results of our CSR procurement initiatives in the fiscal year 2022 and our concerns, and UA Zensen provided information on the concerns and movements of labor unions.

 * On October 1, 2020, we updated the content of the Global Framework Agreement signed with IndustriALL Global Union (I-ALL) in 2011.